Sarah Neate, M.Ed./Ed.S. (They/She)

 Registered Marriage and Family Therapy Intern (RMFTI)

 About MeI’m a deeply curious, growth-minded person and therapist on a journey of radical self-acceptance and love.
-My identity as an autistic and queer human informs everything I do.
+My identity as an AuDHD (autistic and ADHD), neuroqueer, and queer human informs everything I do.
 I know firsthand the pain of being misunderstood, of trying to fit into systems that weren’t built for you, of carrying shame for simply being the way you are.
 I also know the power of unmasking, of connecting to joy and pleasure, of recognizing the deep wisdom and goodness of all your parts.
 My work is deeply relational and rooted in honoring neurodivergence, difference, and complexity.

 I believe every person has gifts and attributes that are uniquely and authentically their own.
 Oppressive systems like ableism, white supremacy, colonialism, heterosexism, classism, and misogyny make the journey toward wholeness more difficult, and I’m committed to walking with you as we navigate those layers together.
 Whether you're seeking therapy as an individual, a couple, or another relational configuration, my approach is collaborative, gentle, and grounded in authenticity.
 It would be my joy to support you on your path away from fear, pain, and shame and toward self-acceptance, growth, and delight.